skim-aero/PGM_DS/README.md

 ## 1. Software Introduction

-These are DBSCAN-based particle Gaussian mixture (PGM) filters:
-There are two algorithms in this repository: PGM-DS and PGM-DU where DU utilised unscented transform (UT) in the updated step just as like as UKF.
+This is a repository of DBSCAN-based particle Gaussian mixture (PGM) filters: PGM-DS and PGM-DU where DU utilised unscented transform (UT) in the updated step just as like as UKF.

 Detail of the algorithm can be found from following paper:
 Paper soon be updated and the paper is based on Beta 0.5.